WLOGSolutions/Keras_and_Shiny/README.md

 ...\Keras_and_Shiny\R><b>rscript app.R</b>
 </pre>

-In a web browser, under `http://localhost:4605`, we should be able to see the application running:
+In a web browser, under [http://localhost:4605](http://localhost:4605), we should be able to see the application running:

 ![](https://s3.eu-central-1.amazonaws.com/wlog-share/keras_and_shiny_showcase/application.png)

-The app allows to read the HDF5 model that we trained and save a minute ago, load a sample image (it can be created manually in any graphics editor, remebering that it has to be 28 x 28 pixel and grayscale) and use the model to identify the digit by clicking `Identify!` button.
+The app allows to read the HDF5 model that we trained and saved a minute ago, load a sample image (it can be created manually in any graphics editor, remembering that it has to be 28 x 28 pixel and grayscale) and use the model to identify the digit by clicking `Identify!` button.

 As we tested the solution in dev environment and we see that it is totally amazing, we can prepare a deployment package.
 First we need to lock the dev environment in case that after some time we will need to recreate it.
 This will enforce `rsuite proj depsinst` to install exactly the same versions of R packages as used before.
-The project that we cloned from github is already locked (see the `env.lock` file in `deployment` folder) so it is not necceassary to lock it again, but if we were building the project from scratch, we would call:
+The project that we cloned from github is already locked (see the `env.lock` file in `deployment` folder) so it is not neceassary to lock it again, but if we were building the project from scratch, we would call:

 <pre>
 ...\Keras_and_Shiny\R><b>rsuite proj lock</b>